alexpedrini/alexpedrini.github.io/_pages/research.md

 I have developed a methodology to identify these regions and studied how PAHs are destroyed in intense stellar environments.
 You can find the corresponding paper **[here](https://iopscience.iop.org/article/10.3847/1538-4357/ad534d)**, where I am the corresponding author.

-The figure below, taken from this paper, shows a star-forming complex with HII regions marked by orange contours and PDRs in white.
+The figure, taken from this paper, shows a star-forming complex with HII regions marked by orange contours and PDRs in white.

 <div style="clear:both;"></div>